- December 17, 2018

 If your medical certificate has been denied or deferred the FAA for the review process that does not mean you will not get the job or never get a medical certificate.
 Firstly you have to know that Medical examiner hardly denies the medical certificate.
 Most of the time people pass the medical examination without any issue.
 But if it is denied then you can apply again for the review by the FAA.

 People who have a major health problem, which can be an obstacle in the flying or can be risky for them and others, require further analysis and review by the FAA.
-After putting on the review procedure by the FAA, Doctor will work with FAA to find out further details about your medical conditions.
+After putting on the review procedure by the FAA, the Doctor will work with the FAA to find out further details about your medical conditions.

 When FAA gives you clean chit about your health conditions and they are satisfied with that you won’t be risky for others then you will get a “special issuance” medical certificate.
 If your application is denied by the medical examiner then you reapply after some time or when your medical condition improves.